 The firm’s design process is highly tailored to the specific needs of each project.
 The firm’s work is classic, never trendy, yet always firmly grounded in its time, place and circumstance.
 Resources are used responsibly, and every effort is made to integrate sustainable building practices into each project.

 The firm’s work has been recognized by the AIA and published in Architectural Record, World Architecture CHINA, Elle Décor, and The Wall Street Journal.
-The firm’s projects have been featured in RETREAT: The Modern House in Nature published by Rizzoli and will soon be featured in HUDSON MODERN: Residential Landscapes by The Monacelli Press which will be available July 2018.
+The firm’s projects have been featured in RETREAT: The Modern House in Nature published by Rizzoli and HUDSON MODERN: Residential Landscapes published by The Monacelli Press.